Hiteshx13/WeatherLogger/README.md

  -Widget created day and night mode. for test purpose, database field count is used to switch widged mode.

- Ex: If database total record count is ODD number , than app widged will be shown in night mode.
-If database total record count is EVEN number, than day mode is used for App widged.
+ Ex: If database total record count is ODD number , then app widged will be shown in night mode.
+If database total record count is EVEN number, then day mode is used for App widged.

 All Animations in peoject are implemented using xml files.